apache/apisix-ingress-controller/docs/en/latest/monitoring.md

   --set 'prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false'
 ```

-We set option `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to false to force Prometheus watches all service monitors in cluster for test purpose.
+We set option `prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues` to false to force Prometheus to watch all service monitors in the cluster for test purposes.

 The default Grafana username and password is `admin` and `prom-operator`.

 ## Install APISIX

-We should enable service monitor to tell Prometheus collect metrics from APISIX.
+We should enable service monitor to tell Prometheus to collect metrics from APISIX.

 Install APISIX via helm chart with `serviceMonitor.enabled=true` option: